chrisgrieser/nvim-rulebook/README.md

 <!--toc:end-->

 ## Supported Sources
 You easily add a custom source via the [plugin configuration](#configuration).
-Though, please consider making a PR to add support for a linter if it is missing.
+Though, please consider making a PR to add support for a source if it is missing.

 [Rule Data for the supported linters](./lua/rulebook/rule-data.lua)